 And while we are committed to growing and developing the local talent pool and strongly encourage West Virginians to apply for this and all of our jobs, we welcome the opportunity to introduce our beautiful Mountain State to people who haven’t yet been lucky enough to live here.

-- Cover and produce investigative stories about all aspects of West Virginia’s economy, explaining trends, uncovering wasted spending and telling the stories behind economic development announcements.
+- Report accountability stories about all aspects of West Virginia’s economy, explaining trends, uncovering wasted spending and telling the stories behind economic development announcements.

 - Work with other Mountain State Spotlight reporters to best use our resources to investigate the kinds of abuses of power in our government that have held West Virginia back for generations.